gpkarlsson/gpkarlsson/README.md

 ### Hi there!
 I'm Gordon Karlsson.
 I am a student in the University of Wisconsin Full Stack Web Development Bootcamp, currently working as a Software Engineering Technician.

-- 🌱 I’m currently learning React, MERN Stack, and Next.js.
+- 🌱 I’m currently learning React, Vite.js, Next.js and MERN Stack.
 - ⚡ Fun fact: I'm learning to ride a unicycle!
 - 💬 Ask me about The Grateful Dead
 - 📫 How to reach me: https://www.linkedin.com/in/gordon-karlsson-b4b495251